Medicare in Illinois

 AgeOptions: This non-profit organization serves older adults in the Cook County area of Illinois with a bounty of programs and services.
 This agency connects older citizens to those who care for them, and provides resources and options for independent living.
 AgeOptions also serves as the area’s Senior Medicare Patrol (SMP) program to help fight Medicare fraud and abuse through detection, reporting, and consumer protection services.
 Medicare beneficiaries in Illinois can find publications, better-living programs, and a host of additional aging services through AgeOptions.

 Here are some statistics from CMS regarding Medicare in Illinois as of 2018:

 - There were 1,610,566 beneficiaries with Medicare prescription drug coverage.

 - 1,122,447 of the above were enrolled in a stand-alone Medicare Part D Prescription Drug Plan, while 488,119were enrolled in a Medicare Advantage Prescription Drug plan.

 - CMS estimates that 100of the beneficiaries listed above have access to Medicare Prescription Drug Plans with lower premiums in 2018 than they paid in 2017.

 - 88 Medicare Advantage plans are available and 24 stand-alone Medicare prescription drug plans are available in Illinois in 2018

-Statistical data from the Centers for Medicare & Medicaid Services Medicare Enrollment Dashboard.
-2018 MA Part D Landscape State-by-State Fact Sheet
+Statistical data from the Centers for Medicare & Medicaid Services Medicare Enrollment Dashboard and 2018 MA Part D Landscape State-by-State Fact Sheet

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.